Bali Guide: Where to Stay and What to Do?

 Watch sunset with a delicious tapas dinner and live DJ at el Kabrón.

 Last but not least… Bali is not all about beaches!
 In the centre of the island, within the rainforest and the rice terraces, lies Ubud.
-Bali’s cultural heart is an absolute gem for nature lovers, yogis and digital nomads.
+Bali’s cultural heart is an absolute gem for nature lovers, yogis (join one of the many classes at the Yogabarn) and digital nomads.
+If you’re looking for a working spot with reliable internet connection, try Hubud, a great co-working space right in front of the monkey forest.

-Have dinner at the social restaurant Fair Warung Balé.
+Have dinner at the social restaurant Fair Warung Balé or head to Hujan Locale for an Asian dinner with modern twist.

 Ubud, Tegalalang rice terrace